 The dog days of summer have arrived.
 These are some of the muggiest, stickiest days of the season.
 And the humidity is so dense that you can practically touch it; high humidity means that there is a lot of water content in the air.
-As a homeowner, consider how all that extra moisture can affect your floors.
+As a homeowner, consider how all that extra humidity can affect your floors.

 Vinyl flooring has a shelf-life of 10 to 20 years — longer, even, if you opt for a high-quality, commercial-grade product.
 These floors are synthetic, and are both water and stain-resistant.

 We love vinyl because its design options are limitless, yet it’s still incredibly durable.
 Since vinyl is a petroleum-based product made from polyvinyl chloride (PVC) and other additives, it may emit harmful volatile organic compounds (VOC).
 We suggest using vinyl that is Floorscore certified for an environmentally friendly option.

 If you live in a humid climate and are thinking about vinyl floors, you have a couple of options: